 California Counties Architects and Engineers Association

-The California Counties Architects and Engineers Association (CCAEA) is a professional organization for architects and engineers employed by the public agencies for the counties in California.
+The California Counties Architects and Engineers Association (CCAEA) is a professional organisation for architects and engineers employed by the public agencies for the counties in California.
 See ccaea.org.

 Certified Business Enterprise